cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 While enhancing the Cisco BGP features to support IOS XR, we found that configuring some attributes would require that other attributes be configured in a certain way, first (sometimes in the same sub-mode, sometimes in a parent mode).
 Usually, we were able to solve this by creating helper methods in the minitests to set up any dependencies.

-As an example, XR requires the bgp neighbor remote-as attribute to be set before any other neighbor attribute can be set.
+As an example, IOS XR requires the bgp neighbor remote-as attribute to be set before any other neighbor attribute can be set.
 Attempting to set the description on a neighbor without first setting the remote-as results in the following error:

 ```bash
   1) Error: